Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/create-a-component.md

 ## Overview

 Components are the visual, re-usable building blocks to design pages in XM Cloud.
 You can think of creating a component like creating a ‘stamp’ that you can use throughout a webpage.
-In this tutorial, you will build the first component for your company’s project as referenced in the previous blogs, comparing the different ways that XM Cloud allows you to do so.
+In this tutorial, you will build the first component for your company’s project as referenced in other tutorials from this series, comparing the different ways that XM Cloud allows you to do so.
 We will use the XM Cloud component builder, exploring the no-code approach to building components.

 <Alert status="info">
    <AlertIcon />
-   **NOTE:** For more advanced styling and building of components, you can also use code!
+   **NOTE:** For more advanced styling and building of components, you can also use a coded approach!
+Please refer to the [XM Cloud Accelerate article to learn more about creating React/Next.js components](/learn/accelerate/xm-cloud/implementation/developer-experience/creating-new-components).
 </Alert>

 In this tutorial, you will do the following:

+1. Build a collection to organize components
-1. Build an XM Cloud component
+1. Define the layout of a new XM Cloud component called Text Teaser
 1. Apply styling to the component using out-of-the-box themes
+1. Make the component available to editors
 1. Place the component into your existing webpage
-1. Map a data source to a component, and,
-1. Create a mobile-friendly UI version of the component

 <Alert status="info">
    <AlertIcon />